 About a decade ago, my best friend declared that I should paint. " Buy the biggest canvas and brushes you can and loosen up," she said.
 That first painting was really terrible.
 But, I was hooked.

 I have 30 years experience in cooperate training and public education.
-I teach drawing and painting to high school kids during the week.
-Twice a year I teach adult classes at my studio.
+I taught drawing and painting to high school kids and I loved it.
+Now I paint full time in Taos, NM.